-236 Marlborough was built in 1881 by merchant and building contractor Samuel T. Ames, for speculative sale.
-He is shown as the owner on the original building permit application for 236 Marlborough, dated April 1, 1881.
-No architect is listed on the application.
+236 Marlborough was designed by architect Samuel D. Kelley and built in 1881 by building contractor Samuel Tarbell Ames.
+He is shown as the owner on the original building permit application, dated April 1, 1881.

-By 1882, 236 Marlborough was the home of Francis Augustus Osborn and his wife, Emily (Bouvé) Osborn.
+By the 1881-1882 winter season, 236 Marlborough was the home of Francis Augustus Osborn and his wife, Emily (Bouvé) Osborn.
+Emily Osborn purchased the land from the Commonwealth on November 3, 1881.
 They previously had lived at 54 Pinckney.
-Emily Osborn is shown as the owner of 236 Marlborough on the 1883, 1888, and 1898 Bromley maps.
 They also maintained a home in Hingham.

-In the spring of 1900, 236 Marlborough was purchased from the Osborns by real estate broker William Augustus Jeffries and his wife, Clémence (Eustis) Jeffries.
-The transaction was reported by the Boston Globe on April 4, 1900.
-They previously had lived at 126 Beacon with his mother, Anna Lloyd (Greene) Jeffries, the widow of John Jeffries, Jr. Clémence Jeffries is shown as the owner of 236 Marlborough on the 1908, 1917, and 1928 Bromley maps.
-They also maintained a home, Cedar Cliffs, in Swampscott.
+On March 31, 1900, 236 Marlborough was purchased from Emily Osborn by Clémence (Eustis) Jeffries, the wife of real estate broker William Augustus Jeffries.
+They previously had lived at 126 Beacon with his mother, Anna Lloyd (Greene) Jeffries, the widow of John Jeffries, Jr. They also maintained a home, Cedar Cliffs, in Swampscott.

-The Jeffries continued to live there during the 1923-1924 winter season.
+The Jeffrieses continued to live at 236 Marlborough during the 1923-1924 winter season.
 For the next few years, they lived elsewhere, first at the Hotel Ludlow (southwest corner of Clarendon and St. James) and then in an apartment at 199 Marlborough.

 During the 1924-1925 winter season, 236 Marlborough was the home of Robert Hallowell Gardiner, Jr., and his wife, Elizabeth (Denny) Gardiner.
 They previously had lived in Needham.
 He was a lawyer.
 In 1928, he organized the Fiduciary Trust Company and served as its president until his death in September of 1944.
 By the 1925-1926 season, they had moved to Jamaica Plain.

 By the 1925-1926 winter season, 236 Marlborough was the home of Ellen Louisa (Frost) Meacham, the widow of architect George Frederick Meacham.
 Living with Mrs. Meacham were Willard Gilman Brackett, a retired shoe manufacturer, and his wife, Fanny Elizabeth (Breck) Brackett.
-They previously had lived at 4 Gloucester.
+They had lived at 4 Gloucester during the previous season.

 Willard Brackett died in February of 1927.
 Ellen Meacham and Fanny Brackett continued to live at 236 Marlborough during the 1929-1930 winter season.
 They had moved by the 1930-1931 season and Ellen Meacham was living at the Hotel Vendome.
 She died in January of 1931.

-During the 1930-1931 winter season, the Jeffries were living at 236 Marlborough once again.
+During the 1930-1931 winter season, William and Clémence Jeffries were living at 236 Marlborough once again.
 Soon thereafter, they made Swampscott their primary residence.

-In March of 1936, 236 Marlborough was acquired David Stulin, trustee of the Marlborough Realty Trust, a real estate investment trust formed by David Stulin, Hyman Sirota, and George Bernard Rittenberg.
-David Stulin was a carpenter; he and his wife, Annie (Rosen) Stulin, lived in Dorchester.
+On March 12, 1936, 236 Marlborough was acquired from Clémence Jeffries by Henry Giwirtz, and on March 23, 1936, it was acquired from him by David Stulin, trustee of the Marlborough Realty Trust, a real estate investment trust formed by David Stulin, Hyman Sirota, and George Bernard Rittenberg.
+David Stulin was a carpenter; he and his wife, Ann (Rosen) Stulin, lived in Dorchester.
 Hyman Sirota (Chaim Sirotkin) also was a carpenter; he and his wife, Rebecca (Rivka) (Epstein) Sirota, lived in Mattapan.
-George Rittenhouse was a lawyer; he was unmarried and lived in Roxbury with his mother, Lena (Solomon) Rottenberg, the widow of Joseph Rittenberg.
+George Rittenberg was a lawyer; he was unmarried and lived in Roxbury with his mother, Lena (Solomon) Rittenberg, the widow of Joseph Rittenberg.